Additivity and Fiber Sequences for Combinatorial K-Theory: The Fibration Theorem

 As to the last condition of \cref{extensioncatsequiv1}, in order to see that every object $B\mrto A\elto C$ in $E(w_{l-1,m} \W, w_{l,m} \C, w_{0,m} \C)$ is of the form $LA\mrto A \elto RA$ up to isomorphism, note that as $B\in w_{l-1,m} \W$, it has initial objects in the top row, and so the top components of $C\erto A$ are necessarily isomorphisms by \cref{isosemptycoker}.
 Hence, up to isomorphism, each row of $C$ must agree with the top row of $A$, and we get that $C\cong RA$.
 As $k$ preserves isomorphisms, this implies that $B\cong LA$, completing the proof. \end{proof}

 We can now proceed to the proof of the Fibration Theorem.

 \begin{proof}(\cref{fibrationthm}) To obtain the desired homotopy fiber sequence on $K$-theory, it is enough to show that is a homotopy fiber sequence.
-For this, let $vwS_\bullet \C$ denote the simplicial quadruple category which has $w$-m-equivalences and $w$-e-equivalences in the first and second directions, $v$-m-equivalences and $v$-e-equivalences in the third and fourth directions, with pseudo-commutative or commuting squares between them as appropriate for the higher cells.
+For this, let $vwS_\bullet \C$ denote the simplicial quadruple category which has $w$-m-equivalences and $w$-e-equivalences in the first and second directions, $v$-m-equivalences and $v$-e-equivalences in the third and fourth directions, with either squares in the double category or commuting squares between them as appropriate for the higher cells.

 Note that we can include $vS_\bullet \C$ into $vwS_\bullet \C$ by considering identities in the $w$-directions.
 Similarly, we have an inclusion of $wS_\bullet \C$ into $vwS_\bullet \C$ which, as $\V\subseteq \W$, is furthermore a homotopy equivalence by the 2-dimensional analogue of Waldhausen's Swallowing Lemma (\cite[Lemma 1.6.5]{Waldhausen}), proven easily by applying the original Lemma twice.
 We will abuse notation and write $vwS_\bullet \C\to wS_\bullet \C$ for the homotopy inverse, which formally only exists at the level of spaces.